 Frylight is made up of oil, water, sunflower lecithin (an emulsifier to combine to oil and water), xanthan gum (thickener), natural flavourings and sugar beet or grain alcohol (helps preserve the product but evaporates away during cooking).

 More information about Frylight’s ingredients can be found here.

 Yes - we use a small amount of alcohol in our cooking sprays as a natural preservative, made from sugar beets or grain and water.

 The alcohol evaporates away during cooking and is undetectable under scientific testing.
 It is completely safe to use for all ages.

 Does Frylight contain chemicals?

 No, Frylight contains nothing artificial.
-All its ingredients start life on the farm.

 Is Frylight safe to use for my children’s meals?

 Yes, Frylight is completely safe to use for all.